-College- and career-readiness standards emphasize critical thinking, teamwork, and problem-solving skills.
+College- and Career-Readiness Standards emphasize critical thinking, teamwork, and problem-solving skills.
 Students will learn the skills and abilities demanded by the workforce of today and the future.
-Mississippi adopted the Mississippi College- and Career-Readiness Standards (MCCRS) to provide a consistent and clear understanding of what students are expected to learn.
+Mississippi adopted Mississippi College- and Career-Readiness Standards (MCCRS) to provide a consistent, clear understanding of what students are expected to learn and so teachers and parents know what they need to do to help them.